 The vast majority of American workers pay in to the country’s Social Security system through payroll taxes.
 These taxes provide retirement and disability income, as well as death and survivorship benefits.
 Still, not every worker is required to pay them.
-Read on to see if you’re exempt from Social Security taxes, and what not paying them can mean for your future retirement.
+Let’s break down who is exempt from Social Security taxes, and what not paying them can mean for your future retirement.
 If you need help planning out your retirement savings, a financial advisor could help you put a financial plan together for your needs and goals.

 How Much Are Social Security Taxes?

 Currently, the Social Security tax is 6.2% for employees, which is paid through payroll withholding.
 For Medicare, the employee portion of the tax is a combined 1.45%.
 Note that individuals earning more than $200,000 (and married couples filing jointly making over $250,000) pay an additional 0.9% in Medicare taxes.